alabhyajindal/kickbud-23563/src/pages/index.md

     section_id: hero_section
     background_image: images/header.jpg
     background_image_opacity: 65
-    content: |+
+    content: |
       # lorem ipsum

       Is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+Lorem Ipsum has
     actions:
       - title: See all items
         url: /store